To Crop or Not to Crop?

 Your Pet’s Safety and Comfort

 Because young puppies have a low body mass index (BMI) and a high metabolism, they are more sensitive to anesthesia than more mature dogs.
 Their immature immune system also puts them at higher risk for infection.
 Because we take the care of these patients seriously, we have instituted a very strict protocol to ensure the safety and comfort of these puppies.
 Owners who are unwilling or unable to adhere to this protocol will not be serviced.
 It should be noted that our breeder protocol, reserved for experienced breeders presenting litters of puppies, varies slightly.
-Click here to view this protocol.
+Ask our te4am for details.
 For all other puppies, our standard protocol is as follows:

 At Clermont Animal Hospital, we recognize that ear crops are becoming a lost art—an art we are trying to preserve.
 It is a technique that is not being taught in veterinary schools and is difficult or impossible to learn from a book.
 Some veterinarians who crop ears use forms to perform a “standardized” crop.
 Our doctors feel that this does not allow for the individuality of each animal.
 Instead, we provide a customized crop for every dog.
 This is an art that requires a good eye for symmetry and balance, as well as experience to know how a dog is likely to “grow into” his ears.
 Before each ear crop, we meet with clients to make sure that we are all on the same page regarding the desired look and result.
 In each case, we take the following factors into careful consideration when sculpting the ears of the patient: